lavollmer/advice-generator-app/README.md

 ## Overview

-This project involved replicating a design layout given for desktop and mobile for a Bookmark Landing Page with special features.
+This project involved replicating a design layout given for desktop and mobile for a Advice Generator App with special features.

 ### The challenge